brucew5978-git/Robot-ASR/README.md

 1. First run the setup.py file to download the ASR model
 2. Use audio-recording.py to record a audio file for sampling
 3. To feed the file into the machine learning model for evaluation - a process known as inference, run inference.py
+4. Use model-quantization.py to decrease total model size

 Quantization (Optional)

 Neural Networks on a high level, are networks with a large number of layers.
 Each layer contain a certain number of nodes which often uses floating point numbers to retain information.
 However, neural nets can be quite large and take up significant space to store which is a problem for edge devices - like single board computers, which are commonly used in robotics.

 Thus, the method of quantization can be utilized, which essentially converts a model's weights from floating point - 32 bit, to integers - 8 bit, effectively reducing the size of the model.
 Note that as weights lose resolution, performance of the quantized models may be somewhat decreased.

-4. Use model-quantization.py to decrease

 ## Performance